DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-05-13-degree-autocomplete-changes.md

 These fields allowed users to either pick from one of the options after typing in 2 or more characters, or enter their own answer.

+* degree type (BA, BSc, etc)
+* university name
+* degree subject

+These fields allow users to either pick from one of the options after typing in 2 or more characters, or enter their own answer.

+## The issue

-The options provided were taken from the [HESA ITT data collection guidelines](https://www.hesa.ac.uk/collection/c21053/index).
+The options provided were originally taken from the [HESA ITT data collection guidelines](https://www.hesa.ac.uk/collection/c21053/index).

 From looking at the data, we noted that a high proportion of candidates were not selecting options from the autocomplete.